I Remember, I Remember (2019)

 I wanted to retort, just where I started

-To go back years later and not feel the uncontrollable excitement I once felt for these unconventionally special places affirmed my adulthood, a phase we seem to enter signifying our loss of play.
-The diptychs resonate my eternal presence, and present absence, from these places that I have come so far away from.
+Coventry, my hometown, navigating memories, visiting places I played as a child.
+Trees once climbed.
+Dens once built in the days when our imaginations were uncontainable.
+To return years later and not feel the uncontrollable excitement I once felt for these unconventionally special places.
+The diptychs resonate my eternal-presence, and present-absence, from these places that I have come so far away from.